 This question is different than, what would I do if I weren't afraid?
 I want to know the end result, what my life looks like without that particular fear holding sway.

 So let me ask you...

+What would your life look like if you weren't afraid?
 "But I'm not afraid," you might protest.
 And in most situations, you're probably right.
 But see if any of these give you a little twinge.

 What would you life look like if you weren't afraid...

 Obviously, there are more possible fears than I can list here.
 The point is, if your particular fear were not part of your life, how would your life be different?

 If you can imagine or picture your life without that fear controlling your actions, you're well on your way to eliminating it and living a better life.

 If you think about how fear affects your life, you can easily see that fear is a thief, by any other name.

 It steals your peace, your joy, your future, your choices, your happiness, your health, and your relationships.
 It robs you of confidence and ambition.